Researchers Develop Infrared QR Code 'Invisible to the Eye'

 “We wanted to understand brochosomes’ optical limitations to see what more we could do with them.”

-The QR code they created by mimicking a leafhopper’s nanoscale structures measures less than two percent of an inch, making it the smallest QR code to date.
+The QR code they created by mimicking a leafhopper’s nanoscale structures measures less than two percent of an inch, making it one of the smallest QR codes in the world.

-These structures, known as brochosomes, resemble soccer balls with cavities that absorb light rather than reflect it onto outside shapes, which biologists suspect give leafhoppers the ability to blend in with their surroundings.
+These structures, known as brochosomes, resemble soccer balls with cavities that absorb light rather than reflect it onto outside shapes, which biologists suspect gives leafhoppers the ability to blend in with their surroundings.

-The team of researchers did a simulation for two variations of the structure: one featuring cavities or holes for light absorption and one without.
+The team of researchers ran a simulation for two structural variations: one with cavities or holes for light absorption and one without.

 “There is a fundamental law in physics that if a structure is a good absorber of energy, it can emit an equal amount of energy,” said Zhuo Li, a Ph.D. candidate at CMU.